emb-riscv/specs-markdown/exceptions-and-interrupts.md

 ### Interrupt priorities

-Interrupts have **programable priorities**, defined as small unsigned numbers, usually bytes.
+Interrupts have **programable priorities**, defined as small unsigned numbers.

 The **priority value 0** is reserved to mean
 _'never interrupt'_ or _'disabled'_, and interrupt priorities increase with
-an increasing integer value.
+the increasing integer value.

-Interrupts with the same priority are processed in the order of their index in the interrupt table, with a higher index meaning a higher priority.
+Interrupts with the same priority are processed in the order of their index in the interrupt vector table, with a higher index meaning a higher priority.

 For multi-hart devices, the interrupt wiring to harts is implementation specific;